serokell/ariadne/docs/usage-tui.md

      out:(tx-out sxtitePxjp65TKMXHNaLsBbJywqdYW4xLJzNVvT7ksTvVR1AVxFTH8PivZa2VtfcD9bu62MWKu6dnjbreSZCdsuDB1 100000Lovelace)
 ```

-As a call to `send` command can get rather long, it's a good idea to use multiline feature to write
+As a call to the `send` command can get rather long, it's a good idea to use multiline feature to write
 each output on a separate line.

 If a transaction is successful, after a while you'll get its id.
 If there is a problem, e.g.